American soccer sportswriter Grant Wahl died of an aneurysm at the Qatar World Cup

 An autopsy has revealed American soccer sportswriter Grant Wahl died of an ascending aortic aneurysm.

-His wife, Céline Gounder, revealed the cause of death during an appearance Wednesday on CBS Mornings.
+His wife, Céline Gounder, revealed the cause of death — a burst blood vessel — during an appearance Wednesday on CBS Mornings.

 His body and belongings were flown back to New York City on Monday, where an autopsy was performed at the NYC medical examiner's office.